-For PL2 class, the competition director may decide for each economy task about the amount of fuel allowed for the aircraft, as well as about a residual amount of fuel which the crew is obliged to bring back to the airfield (e.g. 1.0 kg).
+For PL2 class, the competition director may decide for each economy task about the amount of fuel allowed for the paramotor, as well as about a residual amount of fuel which the crew is obliged to bring back to the airfield (e.g.1.0 kg).

-Aircraft shall have the fueling system constructed such a way as to enable measuring the residual amount of fuel brought back from an economy task.
+Paramotor shall have the fueling system constructed such a way as to enable measuring the residual amount of fuel brought back from an economy task.

-If a crew is not able to demonstrate that amount of fuel remaining in the aircraft after completing the economy task is not less than expected residual, the crew is scored zero - analogous to landing outside the airfield.
+If a crew is not able to demonstrate that amount of fuel remaining in the paramotor after completing the economy task is not less than expected residual, the crew is scored zero- analogous to landing outside the airfield in this kind of task.